What is cryptosporidiosis?

 - stomach cramps

 Symptoms generally begin within a week of exposure and can last two weeks.
-However, in one study published in BMC Public Health, some people had symptoms that persisted 24 to 36 months.
+However, in one study published in

 With long-term symptoms, a person is at increased risk of weight loss, dehydration, and malnutrition.
 This can be particularly life-threatening in young babies and people with weakened immune systems, such as those who have HIV or who are undergoing chemotherapy.
 There are several parasitic infections that can have similar or different symptoms.